LuneOS

 LuneOS is a mobile operating system (OS) based on the Linux kernel and currently developed by the WebOS Ports community.
-With a user interface based on direct manipulation, LuneOS is designed primarily for touchscreen mobile devices such as smartphones and tablet computers.
-The OS uses touch inputs that loosely correspond to real-world actions, like swiping, tapping, pinching, and reverse pinching to manipulate on-screen objects, and a virtual keyboard.
+LuneOS is designed primarily for touchscreen mobile devices such as smartphones and tablet computers.

-LuneOS is the open source successor for Palm/HP webOS where the user interface is rebuilt from scratch by using the latest technologies available (Qt 5.15.0 / QML, Qt WebEngine, etc).
+LuneOS is the open-source successor for Palm/HP webOS where the user interface is rebuilt from scratch by using the latest technologies available (Qt 5.15.0 / QML, Qt WebEngine, etc).
 It is not intended to compete with iPhone or Android on features.
 All devices can have a LuneOS port if they have a CyanogenMod / LineageOS ROM available that works.
 LuneOS uses the minimal Android System Image that is created using Halium which in turn is based upon CyanogenMod / LineageOS.

 Currently, the system is still in alpha, with some internal hardware not supported and some applications still buggy.
 It can be updated without a reinstall.
 It has the feel of the webOS formerly used on Palm and HP hardware, including a cards-based multitasking system and Universal Search.
 It has been described as "a niche mobile operating system maintained by enthusiasts".